9V1KG/hass-openwebrx/README.md

 an alarm, when a certain locator field (or list of locator fields) was detected.
 The example in `automation.yaml` gives an alarm, when a call sign starting with `9V1` was decoded with FT-8.

+### Macro to spell a call sign with the phonetic alphabet
+The file `macros.jinja` in the subdirectory `custom_templates` contains a macro to spell out a call sign (or any word) using the phonetic alphabet.
+You need to copy this file into your hass data directory under the same subdirectory `custom_templates`.

 ## Blueprints
-Some of the automations above are available as blueprints.
-You can add them via the configuration file `configuration.yaml ` or by importing them using the UI.
+Some example automations above are available as blueprints.
+You can add them via the configuration file `configuration.yaml ` or by importing them using the Home assistant UI.
 ### Alarm for a list of specific call signs
 Define a **Text** helper under *Settings -> Devices and Services -> Helpers*.
 Give it the name `call-sign-list`.
 You can use the entities card to display the list.
 ![entities-card-example](/assets/callsign-list.png)
 Input the call signs, you want to receive an alarm from, in the text field, separated by comma.
 The automation blueprint `callsign-list.yaml` in `/blueprints/automations` will send a notification and annouce a message, once a call sign from the call sign list was decoded.
 ### Alarm for activity on the 6m band
 The blueprint `webrx-6m-alert.yaml` sends a notification, when any call sign on the 6 m band was decoded.

+### Alarm for activity from a station in Antarctica
 The blueprint 1webrx-antarctica-alert.yaml sends a notification, when a call sign in Antarctica was decoded, based on the second letter in the locator field.

-### Macro to spell a call sign with the phonetic alphabet
-The file `macros.jinja` in the subdirectory `custom_templates` contains a macro to spell out a call sign (or any word) using the phonetic alphabet.
-In `scripts.yaml` you can find an example.

 ## Example
 ![entities-card-example](/assets/entities-card.png)